 You could have no advertising budget, (however that isn’t recommended) and still get your name out there.
 There are countless social media platforms and you can make business and company pages on almost all of them.
 With the right hashtags and using suitable language and posting styles to your industry, you can create a lot of interest in a short amount of time.

-If you already have a loyal customer base it should be easy enough to get some great reviews and recommendations, so when people do notice you, they know you are a brand taht they can trust.
+If you already have a loyal customer base it should be easy enough to get some great reviews and recommendations, so when people do notice you, they know you are a brand that they can trust.
 Word of mouth spreads like wildfire both online and outside, use it to make not break your business.

 Another great tool on social media is the ability to message people easily.
-Don’t be afraid to take full advantage of this.
+Retailers, don’t be afraid to take full advantage of this.
 It is such an easy way to build rapport with customers and once again build up that trust.
 If someone has a question, for example, don’t leave them waiting hours and hours for a response.
 They will appreciate you getting back to them in a timely manner.

 To further build engagement, why not try a competition?
 Prizes don’t have to be anything too crazy, but if the only rules are to like, follow and share, then all of a sudden your page will be showing up all over the place.
 The more you do, the more people will see it.

 Don’t forget too to make use of Intent data and predictive analytics.